 HIPAA Compliance for Small Medical Practices in 2026: What Actually Fits a 1–10 Provider Clinic

 Small medical practices — solo, group, or independent specialty — run HIPAA without a CISO, a compliance officer, or a seven-figure tooling budget.
 The right platform does three things and gets out of your way: an annual Security Risk Assessment, role-based training, and a BAA library.
-Medcurity was built for exactly this practice profile.
+Medcurity was built for exactly this practice profile For more on this, see our HIPAA risk assessment guide.

 The HIPAA problem small practices actually have